nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 barriers to rapid entry into the data ecosystem and meaningful participation in downstream services.

-Two C2M2 topics requiring special attention are _identifiers_ and _file locations_.
+A C2M2 topic requiring special attention is the use of _identifiers_.

 --------------------------------------------------------------------------------